AydarZaynutdinov/cloud-microservices/README.md

 ____________________
 ### 04.cloud-feign
 This is a study example to learn spring-cloud-feign framework.
-This application work as a cloud-feign, but this one uses spring-cloud-feign framework to manipulate instances of `lab-6-words` from `lab-6-sentence` client without using `RestTemplate`.
+This application work as a cloud-ribbon, but this one also uses spring-cloud-feign framework to manipulate instances of `lab-6-words` from `lab-6-sentence` client without using `RestTemplate`.

+____________________
+### 05.cloud-hystrix
+This is a study example to learn spring-cloud-hystrix framework.
+This application work as a cloud-feign, but this one also uses spring-cloud-hustrix framework to give default words if some clients are unavailable.